 Benzie County and the Friends of the Betsie Valley Trail have been working with the DNR since 1992 to build the Trail.

 The Ann Arbor Railroad carried freight and passengers from Toledo through Ann Arbor, Owosso, Cadillac, Thompsonville and Beulah to Frankfort and Elberta.

 The Trail from Frankfort to Beulah is restricted to non-motorized use.
-The Trail from Beulah to Thomsonville is open to snowmobiles from December 1st through the end of March.
+The Trail from Beulah to Thompsonville is open to snowmobiles from December 1st through the end of March.

-The 13 mile trail from Beulah to Thompsonville has an excellent aggregate trail surface, hard enough for road bikes but cross bikes or, preferably, mountain bikes work better.
+The 13 mile trail from Beulah to Thompsonville has an aggregate trail surface, difficult for road bikes — cross bikes or, preferably, mountain bikes work better.
 It is remote, almost devoid of structures, and passes through mile after mile of pine and hardwood upland forests, including 6.5 miles of the Pere Marquette State Forest.

 Between Landis and Haze Roads, there is much wetland and excellent birding in the spring.
 At Wolf Road, the Trail passes the old turbine which once produced the first electricity in this area, powered by the nearby Betsie River.
 In 2006 the old bridge over the Betsie River near Thompsonville was renovated and the Trail was completed to Thompson Avenue in Thompsonville, one block south of Lindy Road.